-The proposed model was built through programming Python with the Tensor-Flow of particle framework.
-All the experiments were performed in Google Colab under a setup with an NVIDIA A100 Tensor Corn GPU, which proved to be a boon for training and inference.
-Preprocessing is done on the waste image dataset a splitting at into training and testing portions.
-90% of the whole dataset constituted the training set, while the last 10% of the provided the test set.
+The proposed model was built through programming Python with the Tensor-Flow deep learning framework.
+All the experiments were performed in Google Colab under a setup with an NVIDIA A100 Tensor Core GPU, which proved to be a boon for training and inference.
+Preprocessing is done on the waste image dataset by splitting it into training and testing portions.
+90% of the whole dataset constituted the training set, while the last 10% of the data formed the test set.
 This pose exposes the model to many samples while retaining a distinct set to undergo evaluation without bias.
 Image normalization provides pixel values between 0 and 1.

-Fig. e 4: Number of samples of each class.
+Fig 4.
+Number of Samples of Each Class.